Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

       ```

 > [!NOTE]
-> Since the privileges are grouped, the user's decision regarding 1 privilege applies to the whole group of related privileges.
+> Since the privileges are grouped, the user's decision regarding one privilege applies to the whole group of related privileges.
 For example, if the user has granted permission to use the `http://tizen.org/privilege/account.read` privilege, permission is automatically granted to the `http://tizen.org/privilege/account.write` privilege also.
 Be aware that both privileges need to be declared in the application manifest file.
-If you declare only 1 of them, the above rule does not apply.
+If you declare only one of them, the above rule does not apply.

-## Related Information
+## Related information
 * Dependencies
   -   Tizen 4.0 and Higher